YoannDeb/Python_Testing/README.md

 1. Why

     This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
-The aim is the keep things as light as possible, and use feedback from the users to iterate.
+The aim is to keep things as light as possible, and use feedback from the users to iterate.

 2. Getting Started